 Dubai Desert Safari

 Dubai’s deserts have a way of enchanting their way and etching themselves in your memories for a long time.
 Spend your time in the golden dunes enjoying desert sports like dune bashing, camel rides, sandboarding and more.
-You will return back to the city and have the rest of the day free at leisure.
+You will return to the city and enjoy the rest of the day free at leisure.

 Day 6 – Dubai’s Luxury Quotient